panndda/SQL-murder-mystery/Story.md

 This returns the person_id, name and ssn of the suspects.

+* This query is used to check the attendance of each of suspects at the facebook event
 ```sql
 SELECT name,ssn,address_number ||' '||address_street_name,person_id, COUNT(*) as attendance
 FROM facebook_event_checkin as f